-1st warning: Loss of Resource Center Privileges for two weeks.

-2nd warning: Loss of Resource Center Privileges until the end of one full grading period of Nine Weeks.
+1st warning: Loss of Resource Center Privileges for two weeks.2nd warning: Loss of Resource Center Privileges until the end of grading period.

 3rd warning: Loss of Resource Center Privileges for the year.

 Students may only visit the Resource Center once per day from any study hall unless you are with an assigned class in the Resource Center with your teacher.